 We know that in the present market, there are different types of ports for switches, such as RJ45 port, SFP+ port, QSFP port and etc. Generally speaking, the more ports a switch is equipped with, the more devices the switch can be connected to.
 Different ports enable switches to other devices via fiber or copper.
-So what are the different between these ports?
+So what is the difference between these ports?
 How should we wire them respectively?
-How get different ports connected?
-Here in this article we will mainly focus on QSFP Port and RJ45 Port.
+How to get different ports connected?
+Here in this article, we will mainly focus on QSFP Port and RJ45 Port.

 The QSFP port is to be inserted for 40 Gbps transceiver module that offers high-density 40 Gigabit Ethernet connectivity options for data center and high-performance computing networks.
 The QSFP transceiver module is a hot-swappable, parallel fiber-optical module with four independent optical transmit and receive channels.
 These channels can terminate in another 40 Gigabit Ethernet QSFP+ transceiver, or the channels can be broken out to four separate 10 Gigabit Ethernet SFP+ transceivers.
 The QSFP+ transceiver module connects the electrical circuitry of the system with either a copper or an optical external network.